rebelcl0ud/blog/_posts/2018-04-12-[35]-es6-status-promises.markdown

 ```
 ^stepped, waited for post to arrive before finding the author because we needed the author of the post first before being able to populate the author-- one thing needed to happen before the next thing.

-*So, how about firing all at once when not dependent of each other?*
+*So, how about firing all at once?*

 ### multi-promises